cloudmesh-community/book/chapters/faas/openwhisk.md

 actions
 /guest/greeter                            private nodejs:6
 ```
-Finally we can invoke the action by passing a `json` parameter including a name and location and receive the result:
+Afterwards, we can invoke the action by passing a `json` parameter including a name and location and receive the result:

 ```bash
 $ wsk -i action invoke -r greeter -p user '{"name": "Vafa", "location": "Indiana"}'